 For advice on implementing the regulations, NSW and other states use the national Code of Practice for Hazardous Manual Tasks 2011, developed by SafeWork Australia.
 This has legal status under the NSW WHS Act and provides the most current advice on managing manual handling risk.
 The code has no status in Victoria but adds to “best practice” so is relevant guidance for Victorian workplaces.

-Our pallet jacks are available in many configurations, including short, narrow and low height models.
-They’re also available in a variety of materials, with our range including stainless steel and galvanised steel hand pallet jacks that are ideal for use with clean rooms and highly corrosive applications.
+Sitecraft’s pallet jacks for sale are available in many configurations, including short, narrow and low height models.
+Our trolley jacks are also available in a variety of materials, with our range including stainless steel and galvanised steel hand pallet jacks that are ideal for use with clean rooms and highly corrosive applications.

 Drum handling equipment is used to safely lift, turn and decant from steel and plastic drums.
 Our range includes battery/hydraulic and air operated units to create intrinsically safe environments.
 Drum lifters and rotators are also available for use with forklifts.

-Movexx tow tugsare one of Europe’s leading powered handling devices.
+Movexx tow tugs are one of Europe’s leading powered handling devices.
 These powered pedestrian tugs are used to assist in pushing or tugging heavy trolleys and loads around.
-Sitecraft can supply these in towing capacities ranging from 1000kg up to 50 tonnes.
+Sitecraft can supply these in towing capacities ranging from 1000 kg up to 50 tonnes.
 We also offer stainless steel tugs that can be used in food and pharmaceutical manufacturing industries.

-In addition to our wide range of material handling equipment, we also offer other devices designed to lift materials, such as low profile scissor lift tables, battery operated lifters, goods hoists, and skid lifters.
-All of these devices deliver customised material handling solutions to industries across the board.
+In addition to our wide range of handling and lifting solutions, we also offer other material handling equipment devices, designed to lift materials, such as low profile scissor lift tables, battery operated lifters, goods hoists, and conveyors.
+All of these materials lifting aids help assist in providing safe handling solutions to a wide range of industries and applications.

 Air bearings or skids are innovative handling and lifting devices that raise and support loads on a cushion of air.
 This unique air lifting equipment operate like a hovercraft.
-Sitecraft air bearings feature a urethane flexible diaphragm located beneath the load support surface.
+Sitecraft’s air bearings feature a urethane flexible diaphragm located beneath the load support surface.
 As compressed air is released onto the diaphragm and passes through the small holes located on the underside, a cushion of air is created lifting the load of the ground.
 Air castors have many advantages over traditional rollers or load skates.
-They allow omni-directional movement for maximum flexibility, cushioned near frictionless movement with extremely high load capacities.
+They allow omni-directional movement for maximum flexibility, cushioned near friction less movement with extremely high load capacities.
 Air operated handling and lifting equipment includes air utility platforms and pneumatic/air operated pallet trucks.